 Aloe Vera herb is widely used for many medicinal properties as it has anti-oxidant, anti-bacterial, anti-inflammatory properties that provide many benefits to the skin as well as to the whole body.
 It enhances the immunity power and helps in proper regulation of all the essential hormones.
 Regular intake of juice prevents the formation of red spots, pimples, painful lumps, etc.

 Recommended Dosage – Take 15 – 30 ml twice daily with an equal amount of water.

 5) Aloe Vera Gel –

 Aloe Vera Gel is formed with the pure extract of herb Aloe Vera and the mixture of rose petals.
 Thus this wonderful composition provides a cooling effect on the skin that relieves from burning sensation, itchiness, etc. The gel helps in maintaining healthy skin and repairing skin damage.

 Recommended Dosage – Gently apply over the affected area of the skin.

 6) Panchatikta Ghrita Guggulu –

-The tablet cures almost all the skin problems by pacifying aggravated doshas and helps in recovering the normal skin.
-In the case of acne, it prevents excessive oil secretions and reduces the formation of whiteheads, blackheads, etc. The tablet is composed of Shuddh guggulu (Commiphora mukul), Neem (Azadirachta indica), Amrita (Tinospora cordifolia), Gajapippali (Piper chaba), Shunthi (Zingiber officinalis), etc. The tablet is Tridoshahara, thus is very effective in maintaining the hormonal level in the body.
+The tablets are very beneficial in curing skin diseases as it contains the Pitta pacifying ingredients such as Shuddh guggulu (Commiphora mukul), Neem (Azadirachta indica), Amrita (Tinospora cordifolia), Gajapippali (Piper chaba), Shunthi (Zingiber officinalis), etc. The tablet is Tridoshahara, thus is very effective in maintaining the hormonal level in the body.